-Initial population number is 167 manufacturing companies.
+As seen in Table 1, initial population number is 167 manufacturing companies.
 37 companies do not contain the date of financial reporting submitted.
 52 companies have incomplete information about our variables in their financial report.
 Also, 30 companies do not have reports in Indonesian currency.
 So, our final samples are 48 companies or 288 firms from 2014 to 2019.